ArcGIS Blog

 Select year

 Step 4 – View the available scenes.
-All available November scenes were captured prior to the eruption, so find the next available scene in December.
+All available November scenes for that location were captured prior to the eruption, so find the next available scene in December.
 Hover over the square for more information, and click the square to add the scene to the map.

 Scene information

 Step 5 – Choose a different renderer to highlight the lava flow.
 Experiment with with Color IR, Short-wave IR, Urban, and others to find one that delivers the best visualization.
-Examples:
+Here are examples:

 Step 6 – Click anywhere on the lava flow and view the information.
 Next, click on a different area of the map away from the flow.
 Compare the information about the areas, especially temperature.